ArtyETH06/artyeth06.github.io/about.md

 ## Ethical hacker👨🏻‍💻, developper💻, trader📈

--💻Im a developper (HTML/CSS/Javascript/Python/solidity) I developped some tools for DeFi such as DAAMv2 / DLMM tools for personnal projects, I am also building internal and external tools for the P2E Star Atlas.
+- 💻Im a developper (HTML/CSS/Javascript/Python/solidity)
+I developped some tools for DeFi such as DAAMv2 / DLMM tools for personnal projects, I am also building internal and external tools for the P2E Star Atlas.
 I also developped a hosting tool for Star Atlas that anybody could use: [Arty Hosting Service](https://arty-hosting-service.vercel.app/)

--👨‍🎓Im currently learning C programming language,currently tryharding to be in top 1% of the most known ethical paltorm (training) !
+- 👨‍🎓Im currently learning C programming language,currently tryharding to be in top 1% of the most known ethical paltorm (training) !

--📈In finance since 5.5 years old, mostly in crypto📈 (pretty good trader ;),same as my quote is “Hodl and prosper”)
+- 📈In finance since 6 years old, mostly in crypto 📈 (pretty good trader ;),same as my quote is “Hodl and prosper”)

--🚀Im 17 years old and grinding for my dream school
+-🚀Im 18 years old and grinding for my dream school

 * * *